Ask ARLO™ Reverse Mortgage Eligibility Questions

 You are both 62 or over and both living in the home so if you don’t mind adding her to title, she can certainly be on the reverse mortgage as well which would allow her to remain in the home if something should happen to you.

 Your existing home would also not be part of the transaction and would not be affected.
-You also must understand that as a non-borrower, the loan will be called due and payable when the last of the three borrowing siblings is no longer living in the home as their primary residence.
+You must also understand that, as a non-borrower, the loan will be called due and payable when the last of the three borrowing siblings is no longer living in the home as their primary residence.

 Hello Sherlene,